 Fee Analysis

 The proposed rules would increase existing Title V fees.
-EQC authority to act on the proposed fees is in ORS 468A.050.
+EQC’s authority to act on the proposed fees is in ORS 468A.050.

 Oregon’s Title V program administers federal health standards, air toxic requirements and other regulations to reduce the number of unhealthy air days and health risks from air toxics.
 The program issues, renews or modifies permits to prevent or reduce air pollution through permit requirements.
-In addition, it ensures existing pollution sources comply with state and federal air emissions standards and new sources of air pollution install controls such as filtration equipment, combustion controls and vapor controls needed to protect air quality.
+In addition, it ensures existing pollution sources comply with state and federal air emissions standards and that new sources of air pollution install controls such as filtration equipment, combustion controls and vapor controls needed to protect air quality.
 Other essential services include emission inventories, technical assistance, inspections, enforcement, rule and policy development, data management and reporting to EPA.

 Brief description of proposed fees